Find out about the VAT place of supply rules if your business sells digital services to private consumers.

 How to determine the place of supply and taxation

 For VAT purposes the place of supply rules set a common framework for deciding in which country a transaction should be subject to tax.
-Details can be found in VAT Notice 741A.

 Defining digital services